library-data-platform/ldp/doc/Admin_Guide.md

 ### Building the software via Docker

-Pre-built container images are available in the Github Container Registry:
+Pre-built container images are available in the Github Container Registry, for example:

 ```shell
 $ docker pull ghcr.io/library-data-platform/ldp:1.3.0
 ```

-Or can be built by cloning this repo locally and running:
+Or they can be built by cloning this repository locally and running:

 ```shell
 $ docker build -t ldp:latest .
 ```

 4\.
 Database configuration